What To Expect (FAQ)

 + What should I do to prepare for a treatment?

-- The first thing to do is download our Registration Form and Consent Form so you can complete them at your convenience prior to your appointment.
+- The first thing to do is download our Registration & Consent Forms so you can complete them at your convenience prior to your appointment.
 We've worked hard to make them brief, concise and as painless as possible for you.
-If you're unable to print/complete the forms in advance, please arrive about 15-20 minutes in advance of your appointment to complete the paperwork in our waiting area.
+If you're unable to print/complete the forms in advance, please arrive about 10-15 minutes in advance of your appointment to complete the paperwork in our waiting area.

 - We recognize that your time is valuable.
 Therefore, we ask that you make every effort to arrive on time for your first appointment since we do our best to see you at your scheduled appointment time.
 Please leave plenty of time for you to locate us, park etc. and still arrive before your scheduled appointment time.
 If you are more than 20 minutes late for your first appointment, we may need to reschedule it.